David Goldwasser Fund

 Deadlines for Proposals

-Funding Recipients: Download our marketing packet to learn how the CCA can help you publicize your event.
+- Download our marketing packet to learn how we can help you publicize your event.

 The David Goldwasser Series in Religion and the Arts was established in 1980 at Emory University in memory of David Goldwasser, a 1932 graduate of Emory College.
 The series is intended to keep alive for generations of students Mr. Goldwasser's appreciation of art and faith as enriching dimensions of the human spirit.